-An allegorical picture book about the hardships and struggles of immigration from award-winning picture book creator Duncan Tonatiuh
+Pancho Rabbit and the Coyote is an allegorical picture book about the hardships and struggles of immigration from award-winning children’s book author and illustrator Duncan Tonatiuh.

-A Pura Belpré Author and Illustrator Honor Book and ALA/ALSC Notable Children's Book!
+A Pura Belpré Author and Illustrator Honor Book!

-Award-winning author and illustrator Duncan Tonatiuh brings to light the hardship and struggles facing families who seek to make better lives for themselves and their children by illegally crossing the borders.
+Tonatiuh enlivens Pancho’s story with the spirit of regional folklore, and he adds cultural atmosphere in arresting, flat folk art filled with cultural references.
+Of course, “coyote” has two meanings here.
+With tenderness and honesty, he brings to light the trials and tribulations facing families who seek to make better lives for themselves and their children by illegally crossing borders.

 "Tonatiuh’s great strength is in the text.
 No word is wasted, as each emotion is clearly and poignantly expressed.
 The rabbits’ future is unknown, but their love and faith in each other sustains them through it all.
 Accessible for young readers, who may be drawn to it as they would a classic fable; perfect for mature readers and the classroom, where its layers of truth and meaning can be peeled back to be examined and discussed.
 An incandescent, humane and terribly necessary addition to the immigrant-story shelf."